-Dye-subbed for short, is another printing process but with different limitations due to its complexity.
+Dye-subbed for short is another printing process but with different limitations due to its complexity.

-Printed legends, designs, and even colours are added to keycaps by heating both the keycap and the ink.
+Printed legends, designs, and even colors are added to keycaps by heating both the keycap and the ink.
 The ink’s temperature needs to be raised high enough that it turns into a vapour.
 This process allows the pores of the plastic to open and for the ink vapour to enter them.

 On very rare occasions you will find dye-subbed ABS keycap but nearly all the time PBT will be used.
 This is due to the higher melting point of PBT.

 I hope this helps shed some light on keycap plastics, and the processes used to make them.
 I understand that it’s not always possible to buy the best but if you do your research you’ll find arguments for why one is better than the other.